 - Aches or pains, headaches, cramps, or digestive problems

 - Excessive drinking or use of other mood/mind altering substances

 About Our Depression Treatment Center

-The Willows at Red Oak Recovery® isn’t just another substance abuse treatment program; it’s a program devoted to young women dealing with addiction, trauma, and a co-occurring mental health issue like depression.
+The Willows at Red Oak Recovery® isn’t just another substance abuse treatment program; it’s a program devoted to young women dealing with substance abuse, trauma, and a co-occurring mental health issue, such as depression.

 Whether drug and alcohol abuse led to your depression or you began self-medicating to escape the pain of a mood disorder, chances of successful long-term recovery are greatest when co-occurring conditions are treated together.

 To this end, we provide our female clients with truly individualized and integrative mental health support.
 Clients at Red Oak participate in conventional and holistic treatment modalities that focus on the whole body, including: